Give your child the tools to succeed.

 About Amy's Academics

 Amy was born and raised in Morris, Illinois.
 After graduating from Morris Community High School, she attended the University of Illinois at Champaign-Urbana and earned a B.S. in Speech and Hearing Science and an M.A. in Speech-Language Pathology.
-In December 2021, she will complete her doctorate in Speech-Language Pathology with her culminating research project entitled, “The Efficacy of Phonological-Orthographic Intervention on Nonsense Word Reading.”
+In December 2021, she earned her clinical doctorate in Speech-Language Pathology.
+Amy is a certified Wilson Dyslexia Practitioner, and she is on track to complete her Spell-Links Practitioner certification in the summer of 2022.

-Amy has experience providing SLP services in early intervention, preschools, and elementary schools.
-While diagnosing and treating literacy, articulation, fluency, expressive, receptive, and pragmatic language disorders, she collaborated with teachers, social workers, school psychologists, occupational therapists, hearing specialists, other SLPs, and parents to develop and implement team-based Individualized Education Plans for students.
+Before starting her private practice, Amy gained experience in early intervention settings, preschools, and elementary schools.
+At Amy's Academics, she diagnoses and treats articulation/phonology, expressive, receptive, and pragmatic language disorders with a specialization in literacy.
+She also collaborates with neuropsychologists, teachers, social workers, school psychologists, occupational therapists, hearing specialists, speech-language pathologists, and parents to develop a successful therapy plan for her clients.